Skip to content

 The country understands what is being asked.
 The venues know how to host it.
 The cuisine receives the menu without complaint.
 Few European destinations offer this much practical fluency for a Hindu wedding.

-saha vīryam karavāvahai
+saha vīryaṃ karavāvahai

 “May we be protected together.
 May we be nourished together.
 May we work together with great vigour.”

-TAITTIRĪYA UPANIṢAD — THE OPENING PRAYER
+TAITTIRĪYA UPANIṢAD · THE PEACE INVOCATION

-Sources at the Pāraskara Gṛhya-Sūtra, the Taittirīya Upaniṣad, Sanskrit Documents, and the Oxford Centre for Hindu Studies.
+Sources: the Taittirīya Upaniṣad, the marriage-rite texts gathered at Sanskrit Documents, and scholarship on the domestic rites through the Oxford Centre for Hindu Studies.

-© 2026 AUSTRIAVIENNAPUJA.COM — SANĀTANA DHARMA IN EUROPE
+© 2026 AUSTRIAVIENNAPUJA.COM · SANĀTANA DHARMA IN EUROPE

 Preserving authentic Vedic transmission across the European continent